Skip to content

 3. OIDC/OAuth — Enterprise SSO integration for multi-user deployments.

 The web chat system uses WebChatManager to manage chat sessions.
-Unlike the monitoring endpoints that purely query FleetManager state, the chat system maintains its own persistent state for conversation history.
+Unlike the monitoring endpoints that purely query FleetManager state, the chat system reads Claude Code’s own session transcripts from disk and keeps a small amount of attribution state alongside them.

 When a user sends a chat message, the flow differs depending on whether they use the REST or WebSocket interface: